Willie "the Lion" Smith: Death

-In his later years, he received frequent honors for his life's work including a Willie "The Lion" Smith Day in Newark, New Jersey.
+In his later years, he received frequent honors for his life's work including a Willie "the Lion" Smith Day in Newark, New Jersey.
 Smith died at the age of 79 on April 18, 1973, in New York.

 Legacy

-The liner notes his 1958 LP The Legend of Willie "The Lion" Smith (Grand Awards Records GA 33-368) state: "Duke Ellington has never lost his awe of the Lion's prowess."
+The liner notes of his 1958 LP The Legend of Willie "The Lion" Smith (Grand Awards Records GA 33-368) state: "Duke Ellington has never lost his awe of the Lion's prowess."
 It quotes Ellington as saying, "Willie The Lion was the greatest influence of all the great jazz piano players who have come along.
 He has a beat that stays in the mind."
 This LP's cover, features a painting of the Lion by Tracy Sugarman.
 Ellington attested to his admiration when he composed and recorded "Portrait of the Lion" in 1939.

-Orange County (NY) Executive Edward Diana issued a proclamation declaring September 18 Willie "The Lion" Smith Day in Orange County, the date of the first Goshen Jazz Festival.
+Orange County (NY) Executive Edward Diana issued a proclamation declaring September 18 Willie "the Lion" Smith Day in Orange County, the date of the first Goshen Jazz Festival.